Algorithmic identification of probabilities is hard: Abstract

 \section{Abstract}

 Suppose that we are given an infinite binary sequence which is random for a Bernoulli measure of parameter~$p$.
 By the law of large numbers, the frequency of zeros in the sequence tends to~$p$, and thus we can get better and better approximations of~$p$ as we read the sequence.
 We study in this paper a similar question, but from the viewpoint of inductive inference.
-We suppose now that $p$ is a computable real, but one asks for more: as we are reading more and more bits of our random sequence, we have to eventually guess the exact parameter~$p$ (in the form of a Turing code).
-Can one do such a thing uniformly on all sequences that are random for computable Bernoulli measures, or even on a `large enough' fraction of them?
+We suppose now that $p$ is a computable real, and one asks for more: as we are reading more and more bits of our random sequence, we have to eventually guess the exact parameter~$p$ (in the form of its Turing code).
+Can one do such a thing uniformly for all sequences that are random for computable Bernoulli measures, or even for a `large enough' fraction of them?
 In this paper, we give a negative answer to this question.
 In fact, we prove a very general negative result which extends far beyond the class of Bernoulli measures.
+We do however provide a weak positive result, by showing that looking at a sequence~$X$ generated according to some computable probability measure, we can eventually guess a sequence of measures with respect to which~$X$ is random in Martin-L\"of's sense.